wpiszlogin/driver_critic/README.md

 Reference:
 https://arxiv.org/pdf/1509.02971.pdf

 It was intended to make a base class that will be a foundation for every continuous-action task.
 It's easy to achieve more complex solutions, by inheriting base class.
-CarRacing-v0 is a sort of computer vision problem, thus a convolution network was used.
-It was planned to extend the solution to transfer learning and RNN but wasn't implemented because of a deadline.  <br/>The first implementation of R-buffer had functionality to avoid double-write of state and next state.
+CarRacing-v0 is a sort of computer vision problem, thus a convolution network was used.<br/>
+The first implementation of R-buffer had functionality to avoid double-write of state and next state.
 To make sure it's not a problem it was simplified.

 # Evaluation